How and when to register updated packaging and information leaflets when new marketing authorisations have been issued in a no-deal Brexit.

 - name and address of product manufacturer for batch release

-You will then have a further 12 months (33 months in total from exit day) to ensure all stock released to market is in compliant packaging.
+You will have a further 12 months (33 months in total from exit day) to ensure all stock released to market is in compliant packaging.
 This additional time allows for assessment of your submission(s) and time for implementation in the production schedule.

 If you are making changes to the labelling and/or the PIL as a consequence of a variation application, you should submit the full colour mock-ups as part of the variation submission.
 These will be assessed and approved as part of the variation procedure.
 Normal fee arrangements apply.